mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Strength 30 (+8), Dexterity 12 (+2), Hull 3, Structure 3 Traits: Armor 5, Integral System (comm.: audio visual), Integral System (grav belt), Integral System (holographic camera), Integral System (prospecting sensor array) Cost: Cr50,000

-A cross between a Probe Drone and a Cargo Robot (see pages 94-95 of the Traveller core rules), mining drones are equipped with two ore samplers and a laser drill, plus sensor arrays, holographic cameras, comms packages and the equivalent of a backpack propulsion unit.
+A cross between a Probe Drone and a Cargo Robot ( #TODO see pages 94-95 of the Traveller core rules), mining drones are equipped with two ore samplers and a laser drill, plus sensor arrays, holographic cameras, comms packages and the equivalent of a backpack propulsion unit.
 The drone also has four retractable, fully articulated service arms that can be fitted with additional tools and can be slaved to a remote operator onboard a buggy or a ship.
 The drone can be programmed to undertake a wide range of common prospecting tasks autonomously using a standard program package, or be programmed to undertake a selection of specific, focused tasks, as appropriate to its mission.

 When used for extracting ore, the mining drone cane extract 1D+3 tons of ore per watch, plus a further +1 tons for each Tech Level above TL11 (so a TL13 drone extracts 1D+6 tons).
 To be able to extract ore, the mining drone requires an adaptation system that adds Cr20,000 to the cost, and reduces its Dexterity by 2.
 The extraction equipment increases the bulk of the drone, but enhances its capabilities and efficiency.
 At TL 13, the extraction unit does not impede its Dexterity.

 ### Cargo Drone (TL11)

-A modified version of a cargo robot (Traveller rules, page 94), with similar capabilities and at a similar price, but designed to complement the Mining Drone.
+A modified version of a cargo robot ( #TODO Traveller rules, page 94), with similar capabilities and at a similar price, but designed to complement the Mining Drone.
 The cargo drone can carry up to 20 tons of payload in a custom hopper designed to slot directly into a ship’s cargo bay.

 ### Tri-Dee Imager (TL13)